top of page

 The Paradox of Grief

 The paradox of grief is that it brings joy.
 It restores our hearts and brings healing to our souls.
 Grieving is necessary; it is good and cleansing.
-The lie we believe is that grief will leave us in despair, so we fear it rather than feel it and embrace it.
+The lie we believe is that grief will leave us in despair, so we fear it rather than allowing ourselves to feel and embrace it.
 Grief can feel unwelcome, unexpected, and inconvenient.
-Grief cannot be forced, it must be experienced.
-Your soul, body, and heart remembers your loss.
-When the memories surface and the strong emotions well up inside, I encourage you to make the choice to grieve and allow the waves of sadness to roll over you.
+It cannot be forced — it must be experienced.

 Your life is a masterpiece.